 Overall, I was not expecting this behavior when hooking up the external monitor.

 However, I noticed that gaming on the external monitor, but with the lid open, doesn’t trigger it.
-Instead, the CPU keeps running at 25+ W in this case, yet as soon as you close the lid, the power drops to around 15-20W, with the corroborated drop in temperatures.
+Instead, the CPU keeps running at 25+ W in this case, yet as soon as you close the lid, the power drops to around 15-20W, with the associated drop in temperatures.
 So it looks like Asus implemented some sort of trigger that switches onto these settings when it detects that the lid is closed, most likely to prevent any heat damage onto the screen.

 Furthermore, I tried disabling the Vega GPU in Device manager to simulate this exact behavior on the internal screen, but ended up with crashes and sluggish performance in both Windows and games, so that’s not an option at this point.